flor14/strapvizpy/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the `strapPy` project is released with a [`Code of Conduct`](https://github.com/UBC-MDS/strapPy/blob/main/CONTRIBUTING.md).
+Please note that the `strappy` project is released with a [`Code of Conduct`](https://github.com/UBC-MDS/strappy/blob/main/CONTRIBUTING.md).
 By contributing to this project you agree to abide by its terms.